spatie/security-advisories-health-check/README.md

 ]);
 ```

-Both methods work identically - the package is designed to work correctly regardless of when you register the check.

 ## Caching

 By default, this package will make an HTTP request to Packagist every time the health check runs.
 To reduce API calls and improve performance, you can enable caching by calling `cacheResultsForMinutes()`: